Paul makes ideas come alive with stories, practical tools and tips everyone can understand

 A different approach to L&D

 Leaving the corporate world to try something new, he landed a job as a management trainer, and soon started to think of ways to make his work even more effective.
-He drew on his engineering background which gave him a different approach to L&D. It led to writing three books on L&D and the creation of a successful suite of online tools, the Performance100 learning platform.
+He drew on his engineering background which gave him a different approach to L&D. It led to writing three books on L&D and the creation of a successful suite of online tools, the People Alchemy learning workflow platform (LWP).

-Designed to support L&D within a professional environment, Performance100 has already been adopted by many organisations to support their learning initiatives.
-To find out more, visit www.peoplealchemy.co.uk
+Designed to support L&D within a professional environment, People Alchemy has already been adopted by many organisations to support their learning initiatives.
+To find out more, visit peoplealchemy.com

 Paul’s work today…